tghengineering/virtual-de1soc/readme.md

 ![Virtual DE1 SoC](/images/screen.png)

-If the display is flickering decrease the screen buffer size
+If the display is flickering decrease the screen buffer size.
+This should automically update now.
 ![Virtual DE1 SoC](/images/buffer.png)